chrizog/someipy/docs/getting_started.rst

 Instantiating the SOME/IP Service
 ---------------------------------

-Once the `Service <https://github.com/chrizog/someipy/blob/master/src/someipy/service.py#L27>`_ is defined it can be instantiated multiple times.
+Once the `Service <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/service.py#L27>`_ is defined it can be instantiated multiple times.
-For offering a `Service <https://github.com/chrizog/someipy/blob/master/src/someipy/service.py#L27>`_ in someipy the `ServerServiceInstance <https://github.com/chrizog/someipy/blob/master/src/someipy/server_service_instance.py>`_ class is used.
-For using a service as client the `ClientServiceInstance <https://github.com/chrizog/someipy/blob/master/src/someipy/client_service_instance.py>`_ class is used.
+For offering a `Service <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/service.py#L27>`_ in someipy the `ServerServiceInstance <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/server_service_instance.py>`_ class is used.
+For using a service as client the `ClientServiceInstance <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/client_service_instance.py>`_ class is used.

-Since the construction of `ServerServiceInstance <https://github.com/chrizog/someipy/blob/master/src/someipy/server_service_instance.py>`_ is not trivial, the *construct_server_service_instance* factory function is provided.
-Following information has to be passed to the function:
+Since the construction of `ServerServiceInstance <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/server_service_instance.py>`_ is not trivial, the *construct_server_service_instance* factory function is provided.
+The following information has to be passed to the function:

 - The *Service* object (defined above)
 - A service instance ID (0x5678 in this example)